 - Over 65 years must satisfy work test.

-- For individuals turning 75, only contributions received before the 28th day after the end of the month in which member turns 75 are deductible.
+- Only contributions received before the 28th day after the end of the month in which member turns 75 are deductible.

-Maximum contribution by each individual up to 75 years of age without incurring excess non-concessional contributions tax: $100,000 subject to individual’s total superannuation balance
+Maximum contribution by each individual up to 75 years of age without incurring excess non-concessional contributions tax: $180,000

 Note: Over 65 years the work test will need to be satisfied.

 Note: An individual taxpayer who is under 65 years of age in an income year can bring forward two years’ entitlements and make one contribution of $540,000 without exceeding the cap ─ i.e. no further contributions over the three years.

 Note: The annual maximum amount will be indexed and remain at six times the concessional amount.